-Each pair will be provided with a bike pedal.
-You will need to section this to find 3 different materials (at least one ferrous and one non ferrous), examine them metallographically and in other ways that seem appropriate.
+Each week will be provided with a (rusty) bike.
+You will need to section this to find 4 different materials, examine them metallographically and in other ways that seem appropriate.
 You will attempt to determine the material used, and any likely processing routes and forming and joining methods used to make the component.
 You will then consider why that particular material, etc., was used for the component.